Individual product analysis and ratings can be accessed from the below links

 Use of the generic term of "Fish Meal" indicates the species origin of the fish included in the meal is a conglomerate of different types of fish.
 Some more desired than others.
 Some potentially not desired.

 It is virtually impossible to determine if the fish meal included in your selected food is a quality meal or an inferior product.
 Some fish meals may be several months to possibly years old before being included in your fish's food and some meals will contain higher quality base ingredients than others.
 Fresher meals will contain higher levels of nutrients than older fish meals.
 Fish meal produced from materials that have been allowed to degrade prior to being processed can contain high levels of histamines and can be toxic when consumed over a long period of time.
 Reputation of the company producing the foods is all you have.
-Of the research I've conducted, the only generic fish meal I can confirm as a quality product are those fish meals included in Hikari products.
+Of the research I've conducted, the only generic fish meal for which I have a level of comfort are those fish meals included in Hikari products.
 Hikari manages product quality from the beginning to end of the process.
 This is not to say that other companies do not.
 They very well may, but they are much less forthcoming with information involving the process.

 Any fish meals transported by boat are required, by law, to be preserved.
 Almost exclusively, Ethoxyquin is the preservative utilized.
 The same code of regulations that governs use of preservatives also identifies that fish meal older than 12 months cannot be imported, yet that is nothing more than a piece of paper attached to the product identifying its age.
 Are we to have faith that the same industry that placed melamine into meal products to boost protein content is above placing an inaccurate date on a piece of paper?